chinapedia/wikipedia.abstract.en/Page/Alberta.md

 Flora

-DinosaurProvincialParkHoodoo.jpgs in Dinosaur Provincial Park]] In central and northern Alberta the arrival of spring is marked by the early flowering of the prairie crocus anemone; this member of the buttercup family has been recorded flowering as early as March, though April is the usual month for the general population.[29]
+s in Dinosaur Provincial Park]] In central and northern Alberta the arrival of spring is marked by the early flowering of the prairie crocus anemone; this member of the buttercup family has been recorded flowering as early as March, though April is the usual month for the general population.[29]
 Other prairie flora known to flower early are the golden bean and wild rose.[30]
 Members of the sunflower family blossom on the prairie in the summer months between July and September.[31]
 The southern and east central parts of Alberta are covered by short prairie grass,[32] which dries up as summer lengthens, to be replaced by hardy perennials such as the prairie coneflower, fleabane, and sage.
 Both yellow and white sweet clover can be found throughout the southern and central areas of the province.

 The trees in the parkland region of the province grow in clumps and belts on the hillsides.
 These are largely deciduous, typically aspen, poplar, and willow.
 Many species of willow and other shrubs grow in virtually any terrain.
 On the north side of the North Saskatchewan River evergreen forests prevail for thousands of square kilometres.
 Aspen poplar, balsam poplar (or in some parts cottonwood), and paper birch are the primary large deciduous species.
 Conifers include jack pine, Rocky Mountain pine, lodgepole pine, both white and black spruce, and the deciduous conifer tamarack.

 Fauna

-Ovis_canadensis_2.jpg is Alberta's provincial animal]] The four climatic regions (alpine, boreal forest, parkland, and prairie) of Alberta are home to many different species of animals.
+is Alberta's provincial animal]] The four climatic regions (alpine, boreal forest, parkland, and prairie) of Alberta are home to many different species of animals.
 The south and central prairie was the land of the bison, commonly known as buffalo, its grasses providing pasture and breeding ground for millions of buffalo.
 The buffalo population was decimated during early settlement, but since then buffalo have made a comeback, living on farms and in parks all over Alberta.

 Alberta is home to many large carnivores.
 Among them are the grizzly bears and black bears, which are found in the mountains and wooded regions.
 Smaller carnivores of the canine and feline families include coyotes, wolves, fox, lynx, bobcat and mountain lion (cougar).

 Herbivorous animals are found throughout the province.
 Moose, mule deer, elk, and white-tailed deer are found in the wooded regions, and pronghorn can be found in the prairies of southern Alberta.
 Bighorn sheep and mountain goats live in the Rocky Mountains.
 Rabbits, porcupines, skunks, squirrels and many species of rodents and reptiles live in every corner of the province.
 Alberta is home to only one variety of venomous snake, the prairie rattlesnake.

-Mill_woods_edmonton_waterfowl.JPGCentral and northern Alberta and the region farther north is the nesting ground of many migratory birds.
+Central and northern Alberta and the region farther north is the nesting ground of many migratory birds.
 Vast numbers of ducks, geese, swans and pelicans arrive in Alberta every spring and nest on or near one of the hundreds of small lakes that dot northern Alberta.
 Eagles, hawks, owls and crows are plentiful, and a huge variety of smaller seed and insect-eating birds can be found.
 Alberta, like other temperate regions, is home to mosquitoes, flies, wasps, and bees.
 Rivers and lakes are populated with pike, walleye, whitefish, rainbow, speckled, brown trout, and sturgeon.
 Bull trout, native to the province, is Alberta's provincial fish.
 Turtles are found in some water bodies in the southern part of the province.
 Frogs and salamanders are a few of the amphibians that make their homes in Alberta.

 Alberta is the only province in Canada—as well as one of the few places in the world—that is free of Norwegian rats.[33]
 Since the early 1950s, the Government of Alberta has operated a rat-control program, which has been so successful that only isolated instances of wild rat sightings are reported, usually of rats arriving in the province aboard trucks or by rail.
 In 2006, Alberta Agriculture reported zero findings of wild rats; the only rat interceptions have been domesticated rats that have been seized from their owners.
 It is illegal for individual Albertans to own or keep Norwegian rats of any description; the animals can only be kept in the province by zoos, universities and colleges, and recognized research institutions.
 In 2009, several rats were found and captured, in small pockets in southern Alberta,[34] putting Alberta's rat-free status in jeopardy.
 A colony of rats were subsequently found in a landfill near Medicine Hat in 2012, and again in 2014.[35][36]

 Paleontology

-Pachyrhinosaurus_skull.jpg'' skull; large quantities of this genus are preserved in the Wapiti Formation]] Alberta has one of the greatest diversities and abundances of Late Cretaceous dinosaur fossils in the world.[37]
+'' skull; large quantities of this genus are preserved in the Wapiti Formation]] Alberta has one of the greatest diversities and abundances of Late Cretaceous dinosaur fossils in the world.[37]
 Taxa are represented by complete fossil skeletons, isolated material, microvertebrate remains, and even mass graves.
 At least 38 dinosaur type specimens were collected in the province.
 The Foremost Formation, Oldman Formation and Dinosaur Park Formations collectively comprise the Judith River Group and are the most thoroughly studied dinosaur-bearing strata in Alberta.[38]

 Dinosaur-bearing strata are distributed widely throughout Alberta.[39]
 The Dinosaur Provincial Park area contains outcrops of the Dinosaur Park Formation and Oldman Formation.
 In the central and southern regions of Alberta are intermittent Scollard Formation outcrops.
 In the Drumheller Valley and Edmonton regions there are exposed Horseshoe Canyon facies.
 Other formations have been recorded as well, like the Milk River and Foremost Formations.
 However, these latter two have a lower diversity of documented dinosaurs, primarily due to their lower total fossil quantity and neglect from collectors who are hindered by the isolation and scarcity of exposed outcrops.
 Their dinosaur fossils are primarily teeth recovered from microvertebrate fossil sites.
 Additional geologic formations that have produced only few fossils are the Belly River Group and St. Mary River Formations of the southwest and the northwestern Wapiti Formation.
 The Wapiti Formation contains two _Pachyrhinosaurus_ bone beds that break its general trend of low productivity, however.
 The Bearpaw Formation represents strata deposited during a marine transgression.
 Dinosaurs are known from this formation, but represent specimens washed out to sea or reworked from older sediments.[40]

 History

-Alexander_Rutherford.jpg, Alberta's first premier]] Bow-river-banff-np.jpg Paleo-Indians arrived in Alberta at least 10,000 years ago, toward the end of the last ice age.
+, Alberta's first premier]] Paleo-Indians arrived in Alberta at least 10,000 years ago, toward the end of the last ice age.
 They are thought to have migrated from Siberia to Alaska on a land bridge across the Bering Strait and then possibly moved down the east side of the Rocky Mountains through Alberta to settle the Americas.
 Others may have migrated down the coast of British Columbia and then moved inland.[41]
 Over time they differentiated into various First Nations peoples, including the Plains Indian tribes of southern Alberta such as those of the Blackfoot Confederacy and the Plains Cree, who generally lived by hunting buffalo, and the more northerly tribes such as the Woodland Cree and Chipewyan who hunted, trapped, and fished for a living.[42]

 After the British arrival in Canada, approximately half of the province of Alberta, south of the Athabasca River drainage, became part of Rupert's Land which consisted of all land drained by rivers flowing into Hudson Bay.
 This area was granted by Charles II of England to the Hudson's Bay Company (HBC) in 1670, and rival fur trading companies were not allowed to trade in it.
 After the arrival of French Canadians in the west around 1731, they settled near fur trading posts, establishing communities such as Lac La Biche and Bonnyville.
 Fort La Jonquière was established near what is now Calgary in 1752.